 چکیده:

-Background: Parkinson's disease (PD) is a common neurodegenerative disease whose motor and non-motor complication greatly affect a person's quality of life (QoL).
-This study aims to investigate the QoL of these patients using the PDQ-39 questionnaire and identify the prognostic factors associated with their QoL.
+Introduction: Parkinson’s disease (PD) is a common neurodegenerative disease whose motor and non-motor complications significantly affect a person’s quality of life (QoL).
+This study aimed to investigate the QoL of these patients using the PD questionnaire (PDQ)-39 and identify the prognostic factors associated with their QoL.

-Method: In the current case-control study, the QoL of two groups (211 controls and 211 cases) was investigated and compared using the PDQ-39 questionnaire.
-Prognostic factors associated with QoL were determined using multivariate logistic regression analysis.
+Methods: In this case-control study, the QoL of two groups (211 controls and 211 cases) was investigated and compared using the PDQ-39 questionnaire.
+Prognostic factors associated with QoL were determined using multivariate logistic regression analyses.

-Results: A number of 422 patients with the mean age of 59.8 ± 13.7 years were included in the study.
-The mean score of PDQ-39 in the case group was significantly higher in all subscales except Social support compared to the control group.
-The mean score of PDQ-39 was significantly higher in the patients with non-DBS (53.9 ± 21.1 (than those with DBS (42.22 ± 18.1(, especially in the sub-scales of Mobility, Activities of daily living, Cognition, and Communication.
-As the stage of the disease increases, the mean score of PDQ-39 in these patients increases significantly.
-The results of multivariate analysis showed that gender, patient age, smoking, education level, duration of disease, patient stage, and intervention with DBS were significantly related to patients' QoL (P<0.05).
+Results: Several 422 patients with a mean age of 59.8±13.7 years were included in the study.
+The mean PDQ-39 score in the case group was significantly higher in all subscales, except for social support, compared to the control group.
+The mean score of PDQ-39 was significantly higher in the patients with non-deep brain stimulation (DBS) (53.9±21.1 (than those with DBS (42.22±18.1), especially in the sub-scales of mobility, activities of daily living, cognition, and communication.
+As the stage of the disease increased, the mean PDQ-39 score in these patients increased significantly.
+The results of the multivariate analysis showed that sex, patient age, smoking, education level, duration of disease, patient stage, and intervention with DBS were significantly related to patients’ QoL (P<0.05).

-Conclusion: In conclusion, this study highlights the significant impact of DBS on PD patients' QoL, especially in sub-scales of mobility, daily activities, emotional well-being, and cognition.
-Moreover, identifying the main prognostic factors in QoL (gender, age, smoking status, educational level, disease duration, and stage) can lead to avenues for improving these patients' lives.
+Conclusion: This study highlights the significant impact of DBS on PD patients’ QoL, especially in sub-scales of mobility, daily activities, emotional well-being, and cognition.
+Moreover, identifying the main prognostic factors of QoL (sex, age, smoking status, educational level, disease duration, and stage) can lead to avenues for improving the lives of these patients.

 نوع مطالعه: Original | موضوع مقاله: Cellular and molecular Neuroscience